pybites/pybites.github.io-source/content/guest-ast-intro.md

 - The callback generates a random number between (-10, 10), creates a new `ast.Constant()` node with the generated value, and report a message on the standard output.
 - Finally, it returns the reference of the new node.

+The reference returned by the callbacks represent the node to use in the AST.
+In this example we are replacing the original node.
+When returning `None` instead, the visited node is removed from the tree.

 To trigger the transformation, we use the same operation used for the visit.
-However, this time the visit returns a new tree
+This time the visit returns the reference of the tree modified:
 ```
 >>> vis = ConstantTransformer()
 >>> new_tree = vis.visit(tree)